Code-Institute-Submissions/ms1-the_rolls/README.md

 #### Colour Scheme:
 The colour scheme was chosen to evoke certain emotions appropriate to this business.
 According to a [verywellmind.com article](https://www.verywellmind.com/color-psychology-2795824) on colour psychology:

-Blue evokes: Stability, calm, trustworthiness, professionalism
+- Blue evokes: Stability, calm, trustworthiness, professionalism

-Green evokes: Calm, optimism, security
+- Green evokes: Calm, optimism, security

-White evokes: Cleanliness, peacefulness, simplicity
+- White evokes: Cleanliness, peacefulness, simplicity

-Black evokes: Sophistication
+- Black evokes: Sophistication

 I chose to use green and white as the two main colours of the site and then allow the blue to come from the images of the car on the site.

 The colour of the car is a washed out blue so I chose to complement that with a similarily washed out green.
 The white chosen is an off white to add some warmth to the site as I felt pure white made the site appear a little cold.
-The text is a dark grey rather than black to bring a some warmth and to complement the washed out colours of blue and green.
+The text is a dark grey rather than black to bring some warmth and to complement the washed out colours of blue and green.

-Where the breen is used a backgound it has been implemented with a very subtle linear gradient, with a darker green to the sides and a slightly brighter green to the center.
+Where the green is used as a backgound it has been implemented with a very subtle linear gradient, with a darker green to the sides and a slightly brighter green to the center.
+This is done to give a subtle focus on the content in the center of the page and improve readability.

-Specifically, the three main colours used are:
+Specifically, the main colours used are:
 <figure style="display:inline-block">
 <div style="background-color:#90a8be; width:100px; height:100px; border-radius:10px; border:1px solid #000; display:inline-block"></div>
 <figcaption>Car colour</figcaption>